Overview of promotions

 - Single-use promo codes: Customers will receive a new code at each trigger within a campaign, even if they do not requalify.

-Promo code delivery and assignment rules
+Promo code delivery & assignment rules

 - If a promotion bucket is not assigned to the trigger, the campaign message will not include a promo code, and the placeholder will remain blank.